-Your professional network/s are immensely valuable; while it’s best understood that clientele can come from any one of many concentric circles ( perhaps a connector led to to a center of influence to this individual ), a very important concept is that of social capital.
+Your professional network/s is immensely valuable; while it’s best understood that clientele can come from any one of many concentric circles ( perhaps a connector led to a center of influence to this individual ), a very important concept is that of social capital.

 While there are many phenomenal resources out there, one of the most impactful is found in the work of Mr. Robert Putnam — linked below is his ‘primer’ website, which by itself is chock full of goodness and explains well why this is a stage of success.

 Whether or not you believe in retaining the services of a financial advisor/planner, or otherwise, you’re definitely encouraged to embrace the vast value in understanding the financial stage.

 In my own professional journey, which began with one business venture as a side gig/hustle, one of the most impactful stages I ever engaged in?

 = Moving from a consumerist/W-2 to a producer/entrepreneurial view of dollars & cents.